 Market and Model

-There's a premium of around £800 to choose this Shooting Brake body style rather than the Fastback variant.
-Shooting brake prices start at around £33,000.
+Prices start at around £32,000 and, for the 2.0 TDI diesel variants most will want, range from around £34,000 up to around £43,000.
+There's a premium of around £1,100 for the Shooting Brake estate body style that Volkswagen expects will account for the majority of sales.
 Across the range, there are three trim levels - 'SE Nav' (for the hatch model only), then 'Elegance' and 'R-Line' for both body styles.
-Plus there's a top of the range high performance R variant.

 'Elegance'-trim models are marked out by their 18-inch 'Almere' alloy wheels and gain keyless entry across both body styles, a rear-view camera and Travel Assist - Volkswagen's adaptive cruise control and lane keeping system.
 On the inside, the Arteon 'Elegance' benefits from luxuries such as a leather-wrapped capacitive steering wheel with touch controls, heated seats, and voice control, while drivers can also choose between driving profiles for a customisable driving experience.